captanlevi/FAQ-QnA-matching/README.md

 # Example Package
-This package aims to provide an easy way to set up your own question answering system , Taking as input just raw text question answer pairs.
+This package aims to provide an easy way to set up a question answering system,
+Taking as input just raw text question answer pairs.